Have you ever wondered what it is really like on a cruise ship? Is it relaxing, invigorating and fun OR boring, crowded and just one giant food fest?

 Would we do it again?

-How would we do it different?
+How would we do it differently?

 We would have booked a balcony cabin, and probably brought less (although I was in carry-on, so not too much less).
+And of course, we would follow these 25 Tips for Cruising on Princess that Everyone Should Know.

 Have you been on a Princess Cruise?
 If you could cruise anywhere, where would you go?